maucejo/slydekit/template/main.typ

 ]

 #slide("Uncover / only")[
-  Introduction, toujours visible.
+  Introduction, always visible.

-  #uncover(from: 2, to: 3)[Une remarque visible seulement pendant deux sous-diapositives.]
+  #uncover(from: 2, to: 3)[A point that is only visible on slides 2 and 3.]

-  #only(4)[Une note finale qui n'apparaît, sans réserver de place, qu'à la toute fin.]
+  #only(4)[A final note that appears, without reserving space, only at the very end.]
 ]

 #slide("Test slide", label: <s:test>)[